pagkly/Zed/Investopedia3/Krugerrands Definition.md

 ## Krugerrands: History

 When Krugerrands were minted in 1967, the United States did not permit its citizens to own gold bullion, but it did permit ownership of foreign coins, so the Krugerrand could be bought and sold in the U.S. As the consciousness of South Africa’s apartheid—that country's system of racial segregation—policies grew, the Krugerrand suffered from diminished interest.
 During the 1970s and '80s, numerous Western countries banned the import of Krugerrands as part of enforced economic sanctions against South Africa because of apartheid.
 The United States banned the import of Krugerrands in 1985.
-These economic sanctions ended in the West in 1994 [when apartheid was abandoned by South Africa](https://www.investopedia.com/articles/economics/08/protest-divestment-south-africa.asp).
+These economic sanctions ended in the West in 1994 [[when apartheid was abandoned by South Africa]](https://www.investopedia.com/articles/economics/08/protest-divestment-south-africa.asp).
 However, many U.S. investors did not realize that the ban had been lifted, which caused low volumes of U.S. imports of Krugerrands.

 In 1970, South Africa was the largest gold producer in the world, holding more than 75% of the world’s gold reserves.
 Throughout the 1970s, Krugerrands quickly became the leading choice for gold investors.
 By 1980, at the peak of the gold market, the Krugerrand overwhelmingly dominated other gold investments, accounting for 90% of the world’s gold-coin market.